 4.05 Appeals/Grievances

-4.05.11 Appeals/Grievances - Non-Discrimination-Based Staff, Applicable to all Regular Non-Probation Employees
+- 4.05.11 Appeals/Grievances Non-Discrimination-Based Staff, Applicable to all Regular Non-Probation Employees

-4.05.20 Appeals - Consulting
+- 4.05.20 Appeals Consulting

-4.05.30 Appeals - Disability Accommodation
+- 4.05.30 Appeals Disability Accommodation

-4.05.50 Faculty Grievance Review and Resolution (Faculty Grievance Review Board established to replace Salary Increase/Performance Evaluation and Faculty Grievance Review Boards, to hear grievances raised by faculty)
+- 4.05.50 Faculty Grievance Review and Resolution (Faculty Grievance Review Board established to replace Salary Increase/Performance Evaluation and Faculty Grievance Review Boards, to hear grievances raised by faculty)

-4.05.60 Appeals - Intellectual Property
+- 4.05.60 Appeals Intellectual Property

-4.05.70 Appeals - Layoffs
+- 4.05.70 Appeals Layoffs

-4.05.80 Appeals - Sick Leave Bank
+- 4.05.80 Appeals Sick Leave Bank

-4.05.90 Appeals - Student
+- 4.05.90 Appeals Student

-4.10 Children, Employment of
+- 4.10 Children, Employment of

-4.25 Due Process
+- 4.25 Due Process

-4.26 Employee Separation
+- 4.26 Employee Separation

-4.30 Hiring
+- 4.30 Hiring

-4.30.05 Employment Background Review Policy
+- 4.30.05 Employment Background Review Policy

-4.30.10 Hiring - Definitions
+- 4.30.10 Hiring Definitions

-4.30.20 Hiring of Individuals Named in a Contract
+- 4.30.20 Hiring of Individuals Named in a Contract

-4.30.30 Process to Determine Ineligibility for Rehire Status [Former Policy 8.40.1]
+- 4.30.30 Process to Determine Ineligibility for Rehire Status [Former Policy 8.40.1]

-4.45 Layoffs and Recall
+- 4.45 Layoffs and Recall

-4.50 Outside Employment and/or Activities
+- 4.50 Outside Employment and/or Activities

-4.60 Public Affairs Participation
+- 4.60 Public Affairs Participation

-4.65 Security Clearance (Department of Defense)
+- 4.65 Security Clearance (Department of Defense)

-4.70 Supplemental Employment/Compensation
+- 4.70 Supplemental Employment/Compensation

-These provisions appear in both the Regents Policy Manual (RPM) and the ARP as a result of the replication of the NMSU Policy Manual authorized by the Board of Regents on October 21, 2015.
-That replication was the first step in a project to restructure and update NMSU system policies and procedures into a Regents Policy Manual and a distinct set of Administrative Rules and Procedures of NMSU, which will contain operational guidelines for management.
+These provisions appear in both the Regents Policy Manual (RPM) and the Administrative Rules and Procedures of NMSU (ARP) as a result of the replication of the NMSU Policy Manual authorized by the Board of Regents on October 21, 2015.
+That replication was the first step in a project to restructure and update NMSU system policies and procedures into a Regents Policy Manual and a distinct set of administrative rules and procedures, to provide operational guidelines for management.
 We apologize for any inconvenience or confusion caused by this duplication.